Igor-ello/TRPP1-fork/README.md

 # Traitor

-Automatically not low-hanging fruit to pop a root shell.
+Automatically low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: